nvsnkv/NVs.OccupancySensor/readme.md

     2. Ensure MQTT settings are correct;
 2. Deploy the application;
 3. Open `/debug.html` URL in your favorite browser.
 If application was successfully deployed you should see the debug page;
 4. Start the sensor by making a POST HTTP request to `/api/v1/Sensor/Start`.
-You can download API definition from `/swagger/v1/swagger.json` and use API explorer like Swagger-UI or postman to simplify requests submission;
+You can download API definition from `/swagger/v1/swagger.json` and use API explorer like Swagger-UI or Postman to simplify requests submission;
 5. Refresh the debug page;
 6. Adjust the position of your camera using the translations on the debug page;
 7. Start MQTT adapter by making a POST HTTP request to `/api/v1/MQTTAdapter/Start`;